Best DocuSign Alternative for Small Business in 2026: GoSign vs the Rest

 Free Plan Limitations Compared

-Dropbox Sign (formerly HelloSign) offers a free tier limited to 3 signature requests per month.
-There is no permanent free tier — the free access is effectively a trial.
+Dropbox Sign (formerly HelloSign) offers a basic free plan with tight monthly limits.
+The exact allowance may change, so verify the current number on Dropbox Sign's pricing page.
+There is no permanent free tier in any meaningful sense — the free access functions more like a trial.
 The paid Essentials plan starts at $15/user/month ($180/year), and the Standard plan is $25/user/month with a minimum of 2 users.

 API and Integration Depth